-Ibuprofen and other over-the-counter anti-inflammatory drugs help alleviate discomfort and reduce swelling.
+Ibuprofen and other over-the-counter anti-inflammatory drugs help alleviate pain and reduce swelling.

-To relieve discomfort and reduce piriformis muscle spasms, electrical treatment with a transcutaneous electrical nerve stimulation device or interferential current stimulator can also help.
+To relieve pain and reduce piriformis muscle spasms, electrical treatment with a transcutaneous electrical nerve stimulation device or interferential current stimulator can also help.

 Stretching and Physical Therapy

-Progressive muscle stretching is the key component of the most effective therapy for piriformis syndrome.
+Progressive muscle stretching provides a key component to an effective therapy for piriformis syndrome.
 In order to relax the piriformis, hamstring, and hip muscles, enhance flexibility, regain range of motion, and promote muscle healing, your doctor may have your child perform some simple stretching exercises.
 Additionally, a thorough physical therapy regimen that incorporates deep massages and range-of-motion exercises can lessen muscular spasms and improve blood flow to the region, promoting further recovery.
 Stretching and physical therapy is the most effective treatment for piriformis syndrome.

-After treating the condition with all of the options and the pain is still persistent, your doctor may in rare instances, suggest surgery to finally stop the pain.
+After treating the condition with all of the options and the pain remains, your doctor may in rare instances, suggest surgery to finally stop the pain.